xiix0/scam/README.md

-You will feel hungry again in another hour.
+You will live to see your grandchildren.